 Note: This post was originally published in February of 2017 and was updated in June of 2020.

 Let me give you some examples.

 Look, Taste and Smell Example #1

-He had returned to the U.S. with his family due to family issues and he needed to find a job but was lost as to how.
+He had returned to the U.S. with his family due to family issues and needed to find a job, but was lost as to how.

-I suggested he get on LinkedIn and search for people who had a Linguistic Ph.d. from the university where he attained his degree and then look at other institutions of higher learning.
-Where were they working?
-Next search those profiles for keywords like religion, bible, Christianity …
+I suggested he get on LinkedIn and search for people who had a Linguistic Ph.D. from the university where he attained his degree, and then look at other institutions of higher learning.
+Where were these individuals working?
+Next search those profiles for keywords like religion, Bible, Christianity…

 He needed to find people who had a similar degree and were working on missions that resonated with him.

 I know this is an extreme example but it illustrates the process.

 Look, Taste and Smell Example #2